 The importance of the land-surface dynamics of the Amazon region to the global and regional climates, including water, heat and carbon exchanges between land and atmosphere, has motivated an evaluation of the performance of the land surface models by the LBA community.
 During the workshop Integrating eddy flux tower sites, remote sensing, and models to understand Amazonian carbon dynamics, which was held in Brasilia, Brazil in October 2006 in parallel with the 10th LBA-ECO Science Meeting, a small working group was established to plan an LBA Model Intercomparison Project (LBA-MIP).
-This working group recognizes that comparing the ecosystem models that simulate terrestrial energy, water and CO2 fluxes with the continuous observations of these quantities over the LBA area will provide understanding on how well the models quantify land surface processes, and draw attention to any deficiencies in the models and give guidance on how they can be improved.
-As such, LBA-MIP will further the goals of Phase III of LBA, which is focused on synthesis and analysis.
+The working group recognizes that by comparing the ecosystem models that simulate terrestrial energy, water and CO2 fluxes with the continuous observations of these quantities over the LBA area will provide understanding on how well the models quantify the land surface process and define any deficiencies in the models and how they can be improved.
+As such, LBA-MIP will further the goals of the phase III of LBA which is focused on synthesis and analysis.

 Similar studies have been conducted in the past.
 The well known Project for Intercomparison of Land-surface Schemes (PILPS; Pitman et al. 1993, Henderson-Sellers et al. 1993, Henderson-Sellers et al. 1995) led to a distinct improvement in the understanding of the exchanges of water and energy between land surface and atmosphere.
 More recently, model intercomparison projects with specific objectives have focused on particular climatic conditions (e.g. SNOWMIP-2, PILPS-urban, PILPS semi arid and PILPS C-1).
-LBA now provides a unique data source for extending process-based understanding of the coupled terrestrial carbon, water and energy cycles in the Amazon.
-The LBA-MIP initiative has the potential to lead to an improved seasonal to decadal representation of land-atmosphere interactions in the tropical climates of global climate simulations.
+LBA now provides a unique data source for extending process-based understanding of the coupled terrestrial carbon and water cycle in the Amazon.
+The LBA-MIP initiative has the potential to lead to an improved representation of seasonal-decadal land-atmosphere interactions in tropical climates of global climate simulations.